 No matter how much you know about managing your money, working with a financial planner can deliver exponential benefits.
-Financial planners are experts at helping people achieve their financial goals and can guide you toward a financial plan that suits your needs.
+CFP® professionals are experts at helping people achieve their financial goals and can guide you toward a financial plan that suits your needs.

 The last thing you want to do is make a rash decision.
 Working with someone who understands the difficulties of the market can help you make decisions that protect your retirement income plan.